PrinceRajRoy/Spotify-Clone-App/README.md

+`A ReactJS App that uses the popular official Spotify API's which provides the all the Spotify user data including top playlist, currently playing song, play-pause, given the user must have Premium Spotify Account`

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 The user must have a premium aacount, spotify doesn't allow playing songs without it, it can still show playlist and song info.